Venkysanju246/Triveous_CA/README.md

 - **Order Processing:** Users can place orders for items in their cart, and an order history feature is available.

+##  Database
+- **Mongo DB**
+- The application uses MongoDB as the database system for storing user data, product information, and order history.
+MongoDB is a NoSQL database that provides flexibility and scalability for managing structured and semi-structured data.

 ## Technical Highlights

 This eCommerce Backend project includes the following notable technical features: